Are Chinese herbs safe?

 Are Chinese herbs safe for fertility?

-Yes, Chinese herbs are safe for fertility if they are prescribed by a Chinese herbalist who knows you are trying for a baby.
+Yes, Chinese herbs are safe for fertility if they are prescribed by a herbalist who knows you are trying for a baby.
+Herbs can help with various fertility problems including male sperm count and blocked fallopian tubes.

-Make sure you tell your Chinese herbalist that you are trying for a baby.
-Research has shown that Chinese herbs can improve your fertility and increase your chances of having a baby.
+Make sure you tell your TCM practitioner that you are trying for a baby.
+Research has shown that they can enhance your fertility and increase your success rate of having a baby.

-Self-prescribing Chinese herbs bought in shops or over the internet may change your hormone balance and damage your fertility if you don't know what you are taking.
-Always seek a qualified Chinese herbalist if you are unsure.
+Self-prescribing may change your hormone balance and damage your fertility if you don't know what you are taking.
+Always seek a qualified herbalist if you are unsure.

 Are Chinese herbs safe during pregnancy?

 If you are self-prescribing using herbs bought over the counter, then you may inadvertently harm your baby as not all herbs are safe to take during pregnancy.
 They may upset the hormonal balance of the foetus, causing problems.
-Always consult a qualified herbalist before taking any herbs whilst pregnant.
+Pregnant women should always consult a qualified herbalist before taking any herbs.

 If the herbs are prescribed by a qualified herbalist who knows you are pregnant, then the herbs shouldn't harm your unborn baby and should be safe to take.
-Chinese herbs can actually support a growing baby and help it thrive during pregnancy making sure it grows according to schedule.
+They can actually support a growing baby and help it thrive during pregnancy making sure it grows according to schedule.
+Herbs can also help with various pregnancy related problems.

 In China, medicine has been unified for over 60 years ago, so both western pharmaceuticals and Chinese herbs are used together for fast and effective treatments.
-Unfortunately, some of these pills were shipped to western countries where the medicine practiced there is not unified, causing problems and bad press.
+Unfortunately, some of these herbal products were shipped to western countries where the medicine practiced there is not unified, causing problems and bad press.

 Are there any side effects?

-There are seldom any side effects with Chinese herbs, just the bad taste.
-A Chinese formula can only make your problem worse if the herbalist got the formula completely wrong, which seldom happens.
+There are seldom any side effects, just the bad taste.
+A herbal formula can only make your problem worse if the herbalist got the formula completely wrong, which seldom happens.

 Other possible side effects include an upset stomach if you take the herbs on an empty stomach.
 You should always take herbs an hour after food.